-For the internal program don’t be afraid to use both the AEX and STEM programs.
+There are multiple membership levels that allow access to the Aerospace Education and Free STEM kit programs.
 When using the STEM program don’t forget to go on line in e-services to submit a completion form, if you don’t you will not be able to sign out another kit.

 For the external program the entire squadron should take an active role in going into the community.
 Everyone knows at least one teacher or principal, talk to them to become an AEM ( Aerospace Education Member).
-Explain to them the benefits of the program e.g. free curriculum materials, able to participate in the AEX program, and be able to request STEM kits from National.
-Give presentations in the classrooms.
-Become a merit badge counselor for the Scouts and put on merit badge workshops.
-Give presentations at your local library and to various civic organizations.
+Explain to them the benefits of the program e.g. free curriculum materials, able to participate in the AEX program, and be able to request STEM kits from our national headquarters.
+Members are encouraged to: Give presentations in the classrooms, Become a merit badge counselor for the Scouts and put on merit badge workshops, Give presentations at your local library and to various civic organizations.
 The opportunities are endless.
 When you do a presentation don’t forget to be in uniform (You are representing CAP) and make sure you take plenty of photos to document the activity.
 You can also submit them to the local newspaper and submit them for posting onto our web page.

 For more information on CAP’s Aerospace Education Program contact Lt Col Art Urban